jinesh701/GameOn/README.md

 # GameOn

-This is a web app that allows you to search for a game and provides you with information about the game.
-It also provides you with Twitch streams for the game.
+Description: This is a web app that allows you to search for a game and provides you with information about the game.
+It also provides you with the top 3 current live Twitch streams for the game.

 Live preview: https://jinesh701.github.io/GameOn/

+Technology used: HTML/CSS/JavaScript/jQuery